The Story of Israel

 The book begins with unusual imagery.
 As depicted in Genesis, before creation God’s spirit hovers over a body of water, “the deep” as some translations say.
 Does this mean that the universe was filled with water before God began to create?
-Genesis never says God created the water; it seems to already exist when He begins his mighty work with the creation of light.
+Genesis never says God created the water; it already exists when He begins his mighty work with the creation of light.
 Where did the water come from?
-These natural questions lead us to think that this must be figurative language.
+These natural questions are our first clue that this must be figurative language.

 In ancient times, the sea was considered a fearful, uncontrollable force.
 In creation stories around the world, the sea represented primordial chaos before a creator brought everything into order.
 Similar imagery is found in Egyptian, Babylonian, Greek, Roman, Asian, and Native American creation stories.
 In all these accounts, the sea of chaos exists before a deity begins to create the world.
 So the image of God hovering over the waters would not be surprising to ancient readers.

-The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3), but Genesis depicts the waters as already existing, which would be contradictory if taken literally, but the idea makes sense if we understand this to be figurative speech.
+The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3).
+Genesis depicts the waters as already existing, which would be contradictory if taken literally, but the idea makes sense if we understand this to be figurative speech.